 After good views of the birds, we moved onto Budworth Mere, where I found the first Common sandpiper of the year for the patch regulars and a Yellow wagtail was commuting in the back fields behind the mere with 6 Pied wagtails and a White wagtail.

 A great morning birding, and I was glad to be back on my old patch.
-I just wish it wasn't so far away from where I live.
+I just wish it weren't so far away from where I live.